FrimJo/react-take-off/README.md

 The folder structure used in this project is based of an article written by [Charles Stover](https://medium.com/@Charles_Stover) called [Optimal file structure for React applications](https://medium.com/@Charles_Stover/optimal-file-structure-for-react-applications-f3e35ad0a145)

 - `public` is where our static files reside. (located outside of `src` folder.)
 - `api` is where we keep all code for communicating with the backend.
+The content of this folder is preferably generated using [openapi-generator](https://openapi-generator.tech), see separate section below.
 - `assets` is where any kind of asset, like images are place here.
 - `components` contains all components of the application.
+- `contexts` contains all contexts of the application.
 - `config` contains routes and other configurable variables.
 - `pages` is where we define all entry points referenced from the `routes.ts` file in `config` folder.
 - `styles` contains all styling related code, such as global styling, theme and colors.
 - `types` contains special type definition files for third party modules.
 - `utilities` contains helper functions.
+- `queries` contains hooks for fetching async data using react-query.

 ### Utilities folder `utilities`